gaultier/blog/build-pie-executables-with-pie.md

 Yeah!

-We can check it works in our empty `chroot` again.
+We can check that it works in our empty `chroot` again.
 Here's is our Go program:

 ```go
 package main